 If qualified, the student must request an Individualized Instruction Agreement through their Park University Campus Center Director.
-The Agreement must include the faculty member's name, specific course requirements, meeting times (minimum of 1 1/2 hours per week), and evaluation requirements and must be submitted to the Park Distance Learning or Park Accelerated Programs offices four weeks prior to the beginning of the term.
-Final approval of the Individualized Instruction is made by the Dean for Park Distance Learning or Park Accelerated Program Director, as appropriate, after a total review of the student's record.
+The Agreement must include the faculty member's name, specific course requirements, meeting times (minimum of 1 1/2 hours per week), and evaluation requirements and must be submitted to Academic Affairs four weeks prior to the beginning of the term.
+Final approval of the Individualized Instruction is made by Academic Affairs as appropriate, after a total review of the student's record.